If your goal is to build a well-defined and strong chest, incline dumbbell flys are a great way to help you get there.

 Don’t have (or want to use) an incline bench?
 Good news.
 Unlike the dumbbell incline fly, the standing incline cable fly doesn’t require a bench!

 It targets the same muscles, but gives you a different feel standing vs seated.
-It could also be more accessible in certain situations or at different gyms.
+It could also be more accessible in certain situations or at different gyms, especially if you don’t have access to an incline bench.

 Incline Barbell Bench Press